arcadiapage/arcadiapage.github.io/_posts/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3.md

 [This meme of him pretty much explains it all.](https://pin.it/1GGW2ZU)

+Personally, I've also found this Enneagram 3 archetype of mine showing up as a specific character in my dreams.
+In many ways, he feels like my shadow.
+I share what that's like in my posts [That One Time I Stole the Body of Some Random Guy](https://arcadiapage.com/2025-05-29-that-time-I-stole-some-guys-body/) and [Note-taking Apps and Organizing My Mind Palace](https://arcadiapage.com/2025-11-05-note-taking-apps-and-organizing-mind-palace/).

 # Moving Forward

 Coming to grips with my Enneagram personality type is going to take some time.